 Please note that all of our patterns are written in US terms.

 You will use a couple of special stitch for this.
-I show you how to do them in the YouTube video.
+I show you how to do them and make the basket in the YouTube video below.

 Extended single Crochet – This is actually a simple stitch to do.
 Insert hook into indicated st, YO, pull through, pull though one loop on hook, YO, pull through remaining two loops on hook.